Killergarcia/Nerds/Linux Wi-Fi Hotspot/readme.md

 cd /home/user/wifi-ap
 ```

-9. Run commands to start AP and Server
+9. Run commands to start AP

 ```
-sudo dnsmasq -C dnsmasq.conf
 sudo hostapd -B hostapd.conf
 ```

-At this point I can connect, receive an address within the 192.168.10.3-20 range and can SSH.
+At this point I can connect, receive an address within the 192.168.10.3-10 range and can SSH.

 I stole this from here: